 The Joseph A. O’Hare, S.J., Postgraduate Media Fellowship is made possible through the generosity of William J. Loschert, Fordham University’s Gabelli School of Business, Class of 1961, and a member of America Media’s board of directors.

-· Applicants must be willing to make a 11-month commitment to the program.
+- Applicants must be willing to make an 11-month commitment to the program.

-Applications for the 2018 O’Hare fellowships will be accepted between Nov.
-1, 2017 and Feb.
-15, 2018.
+Applications for the 2023-24 O’Hare fellowships will be accepted between September 1, 2022, with priority given to applications submitted by November 30, 2022, and the final deadline for submission is February 1, 2023.
+We will consider applications on a rolling basis beginning December 1, so apply by November 30 for early consideration.
 There is no application fee.
-Applications should be submitted through our webpage at www.oharefellows.org.
 All questions and inquiries should be directed to email@example.com.
 All applications should include the following:

 - A letter of introduction and a resume

 - Four content samples.
 Samples can include newspaper and magazine clips, academic papers, blog posts, film pieces, podcasts and unpublished pieces.
 At least two content samples should be written samples not exceeding 1,500 words each.